preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/header/index.rst

 + **Category Name**: Add a name for the category here, in some or alla the available languages.

+Query
+'''''''
-For Query, Display and Filter UI you can set:
+For Query you can set:

 .. image:: teamwork-navigation-addquery.png

 + **Scope**: Open the list and select the type of query the execute for this catagory.
 + **Run Query On Load**: (A description will be added soon.)

+Display
+'''''''''''
+Display has the follwing settings:

 .. image:: teamwork-navigation-add-display.png